m-thalmann/Weather/README.md

 # Weather

 This project is a progressive-web-app (PWA).
-It shows the current weatherstatus and information from Southtyrol, using the OpenDataHub-API (http://ipchannels.integreen-life.bz.it/meteorology/swagger-ui.html#/)
+It shows the current weatherstatus and information from South-Tyrol, using the OpenDataHub-API (http://ipchannels.integreen-life.bz.it/meteorology/swagger-ui.html#/)

 ## Using this repository